Lecturers and Assistants

 Lecturer at subjects:

-1st level – Participation and Help in the Community; Help and Cooperation in the Community; Social Responsibility and Sustainable Development
+1st level – Participation and Help in the Community; Help and Cooperation in the Community; Research project

-2nd level – Challenges of Globalization; Research Seminar; Managing Community Participation and Help; Master’s seminar
+2nd level – Challenges of Globalization; Global Security; Managing Community Participation and Help; Master’s seminar

 Additional links: /